wksnders/mind-panther-pet/README.md

 - Supports reduced motion for accessibility.
 - Persists your Mind Panther across page refreshes using localStorage.

-## hosted on github pages
+## Hosted on github pages

 https://wksnders.github.io/mind-panther-pet/

-## credits
+## Credits
-credit for the background jungle art goes to trashboat93 on itch.io
+Credit for the background jungle art goes to trashboat93 on itch.io